CityofToronto/bdit_data-sources/volumes/miovision/README.md

 #### `classifications`

-Reference table for all 8 classifications: Lights, Bicycles on Road, Buses, Single-Unit Trucks, Articulated Trucks, Pedestrians on Crosswalk, Bicycles on Crosswalk and Motorized Vehicles (streetcars and miscellaneous vehicles).
+Reference table for all 8 classifications: Lights (aka cars + other passenger vehicles), two entries for Bicycles (to account for traditional turning movement counts and bicycle entrances and exits), Buses, Single-Unit Trucks, Articulated Trucks, Pedestrians (on crosswalks) and Motorized Vehicles (streetcars and miscellaneous vehicles).

 **Field Name**|**Data Type**|**Description**|**Example**|
 :-----|:-----|:-----|:-----|